jpsutton/daspico/README.md

 ### Manufacturing

-The PCB is designed to be manufactured by standard PCB fabrication services.
+The PCB is designed to be manufactured by standard PCB fabrication services (I used [OSHPark](https://oshpark.com/shared_projects/ivYUztXI)).
 The board includes:
 - Standard 1.6mm thickness
 - Single-sided assembly with minimal hand-soldering required
 - Plated screw holes which line up with the placement of the original controller PCB